thiagomgd/skill-tree-builder/README.md

 Basic interactive skill tree builder, with cycle prevention.

+Cursor used during planning and execution of app + tests.

 ### To-Do

 Things that would be interesting to implement or improve as follow-up: